ionos-cloud/ionosctl/docs/commands/ipblock/add-label.md

 ---
-description: Add a Label on a IPBlock
+description: Add a Label on a IpBlock
 ---

 # AddLabel